Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Economics.md

 > - Alpha investors; risk-on.
 Seeks return on investment.
 Quantifiers.
 > - Beta investors; risk-off.
 Seeks wealth preservation.
 Qualifiers.

-> - Government
-> - Industry
-> - Acedemia

 Our first assumption is that there are two broad sets of market participants that have different risk appetites.
 The first set participants are alpha investors and the second set are beta investors.
 The former have a high risk appetite and the latter a low risk appetite; one set seeks to beat the market and the other desires to 'be' the market.

 Animating these actors, let's characterise our alpha investors as hedge funds and our beta investors as pension funds.
 Here we notice that the former is incentivised by carrots in the form of profit, while the latter does it's best to avoid the stick of regulation and corporate responsibility.
 The core interestes of cost / risk / benefit move both sets of participants to drive market activity.

+Thinking along these lines
+> - Government
+> - Industry
+> - Acedemia

 #### Constraints
 The next factual assumption is that there are $5T of stranded assets that are traded on Wall St. books.
 These assets take mutliple forms but generally speaking they are below ground commodities like fossil fuels and extracting them will lead to planetary rent dissipation.